wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-virtual-agents/manage-power-virtual-agents-topics/includes/2-topics.md

 Variables will be discussed in more detail later.

-## Work with the Go to another topic node
+## Work with the Redirect to another topic node

 Each topic that you include in your bot will likely be specific.
 For example, the Current Weather topic will only provide weather-related data, while the Hours of Operation topic will focus on when a business is open.
 Regardless of the fact that they are separate topics, they can still be related or dependent on each other.
 Returning to the previous example of the Product Returns and Product Recalls topics, rather than writing multiple, unique triggers for both topics, you could create a Recall or Return topic.
 The purpose of the topics is to determine which topic to load next.
 It contains a question node that asks if the inquiry is a return or recall.
-Based on what the user selects, the **Go to topic** node loads either the Product Returns or Product Recalls topic.
+Based on what the user selects, the **Redirect to topic** node loads either the Product Returns or Product Recalls topic.

 > [!div class="mx-imgBorder"]
 > [![In Go to another topic, you can select any topic in the bot.](../media/2-4.png)](../media/2-4.png#lightbox)